Jon Bøhmer reaches the end of the road with Kyoto Energy

 I still believe Kyoto Energy had significant potential.
-Jon Bøhmer had won the Financial Times Climate Change Challenge Award 2009 for his flagship product, the Kyoto Box.
+Jon Bøhmer won the Financial Times Climate Change Challenge Award 2009 for his flagship product, the Kyoto Box.
 The other products in the Kyoto Family range were also promising.
-The project could certainly have succeeded, had it been well managed.
+The project could certainly have succeeded had it been well managed.

 A year ago, at this time, I was preparing to join Kyoto Energy: I had helped Bøhmer secure a soft loan to launch his products, and everything seemed set.
 The lender had included a condition, earmarking the funds for my salary, giving me the financial security I needed.

-Jon Bøhmer was based in Nairobi, where I had lived from 2002-2005.
+Bøhmer was based in Nairobi, where I lived from 2002-2005.
 Moving back to Kenya was a thrilling prospect.

-I quickly realised one fact Bøhmer had omitted: Kyoto Energy didn’t have any products yet!
+I quickly realized one fact Bøhmer had omitted: Kyoto Energy didn’t have any products yet!

 He had done everything wrong with the paperwork for the first container load of the Kyoto Box Solar Cooker.
-As a result, the Port authorities in Mombasa, would not release it.
+As a result, the Port authorities in Mombasa would not release it.
 All he had, was a handful of rebranded solar torchlights from SunNightSolar.
-Those were also an older, and more expensive model than the ones he intended to resell.
-The rest of his product range were mere concepts in his presentations.
+Those were also older and more expensive models than the ones he intended to resell.
+The rest of his product range was mere concepts in his presentations.

 At first, I didn’t fully grasp the extent of Bøhmer’s recklessness: That in no time, he had burnt the entire soft loan.
 Never mind the fact that the lender had specifically earmarked the funds for my employment!